This post may contain affiliate links. Please read our privacy policy.

 Mashed potato pancakes are simply leftover mashed potatoes combined with egg, flour, chives, cheese, and extra salt and pepper.
 They are fried up in a pan with a bit of oil and/or butter until crispy on the outside and hot and a little gooey on the inside.

-- Leftover mashed potatoes – you could make these with mashed potatoes made from russet potatoes, Yukon Gold potatoes, or even sweet potatoes.
+- Leftover mashed potatoes – You could make these with mashed potatoes made from russet potatoes, Yukon Gold potatoes, or even mashed sweet potatoes.
 The potatoes should be cooled before you start blending them with the other ingredients.

-- Chives – you will add some chives to the mashed potato batter for the pancakes and save some to sprinkle over the top.
+- Chives – You will add some chives to the mashed potato batter for the pancakes and save some to sprinkle over the top.
+You can also use chopped scallions or green onions.

-- Grated cheese – any melting cheese will work, and it can be as mild or sharp as you like.
-Try varieties such as cheddar, gouda, or fontina.
+- Grated cheese – Any melting cheese will work, and it can be as mild or sharp as you like.
+Try varieties such as gouda, fontina, or cheddar cheese.

-- Kosher salt and freshly ground pepper to taste – unless your potatoes are already very well seasoned, you’ll want to add some of each of these to the batter.
+- Kosher salt and freshly ground black pepper to taste – Unless your potatoes are already very well seasoned, you’ll want to add some of each of these to the batter.

 Substitutions and Variations